Trump’s immigration policy becomes GOP orthodoxy

 “It’s important to point out that the word invasion has been used for many, many years by various political figures on the right who don’t want undocumented immigrants coming into the country,” said Marilyn Mayo, a senior research fellow at the Anti-Defamation League’s Center on Extremism.

 “It doesn’t necessarily mean that DeSantis is promoting the Great Replacement Theory.
-It does mean that he has some viewpoints that overlap with that theory,” added Mayo, who called the term invasion “extremely derogatory.”
+It does mean that he has some viewpoints that overlap with that theory,” added Mayo, who described the term “invasion” as “extremely derogatory.”

 “There’s a third version, and this is where I think you have the most overlap … which is that it’s a more subtle version of the Great Replacement Theory,” said Mayo.